Shift Profitability Simulator

 Why is my net hourly so much lower than app earnings show?

 Results are estimates based on your inputs.
 Actual earnings vary by market, time of day, demand, and individual driving patterns.
 Vehicle costs depend on make, model, age, and maintenance history.
-This is not financial or tax advice—consult a professional for your situation.
+This is not financial or tax advice.